Udaykir02/GDP_Group-3/UseCase Iteration 2.md

 2. Search results are refined using filters according to different parameters like brand, price, category, etc.

 **Results:** Customers may quickly and easily search for products and receive results that are tailored to their tastes.

+### Note:
+New fields might be added to this file as a part of UseCase Iteration-2

+### New UseCases:

+### Use Case 13: Vendor Subscription Management

+**Objective:** Give local shop vendors the ability to select, adjust, and use premium features for their membership plans.

+**Interactions:**
+1. In terms of features and service levels, vendors have a variety of subscription options to select from.
+2. The platform keeps track of vendors' subscription statuses and handles subscription payments.
+3. Suppliers can change or downgrade their programs as needed after receiving notifications prior to the dates of membership renewal.

+**Results:** In order to guarantee that they have access to the services required to support their business operations, vendors efficiently manage their subscriptions.